 \subsubsection{Full Hamiltonian and semiclassical approximation}

 We write the Hamiltonian~(\ref{stationary}) in the basis of eigenfunctions of the qudit.
-Taking also into account the single-mode resonator and incoming microwave pulse, we can write down the Hamiltonian as follows \cite{brookes}
+Taking also into account the single-mode resonator and incoming microwave pulse, which is in resonance with the 7th and 8th levels of the qudit, we can write down the Hamiltonian as follows \cite{brookes}

 This is the simplification of the generalized Jaynes-Cummings Hamiltonian, $N=9$ for the chosen parameters.
 By simplification, we mean that the interaction of the qudit with the electromagnetic field, described by the third term of Eq.~(\ref{Jaynes-Cummings}), couples the field just to the 7th and 8th levels and leaves all other levels unaffected.
 Here $a$ is the annihilation operator for electromagnetic field, $E_j$ is the eigenenergy of the $j$th level corresponding to the eigenfunction $|E_j\rangle$ of the qudit, $\omega_\text{r}$ is the resonator frequency, $g$ is the qudit-field interaction energy, $A_\text{d}$ and $\omega_\text{d}$ are the energy and the angular frequency of the incoming microwave pulse respectively.
 The signal can have almost any shape $f(t)$, for example, Gaussian, square, exponential \cite{koshino}.
 Note that the Hamiltonian of a flux qubit with a single Josephson junction inductively coupled to a resonator has the form of the quantum Rabi Hamiltonian \cite{rabi, jaynes-cummings} if we do not include into consideration the qubit's higher energy levels \cite{yoshihara2022}.
 We note also that energy eigenstates of a flux qubit--resonator system with deep strong coupling were reported to be entangled ones \cite{yoshihara2017}.